v1n337/minimal/index.md

 ---
 # About Me

-I'm a graduate student currently enrolled in the Master of Mathematics (Computer Science) program at the University of Waterloo.
+I'm a software development engineer working at Amazon Web Services, Vancouver.

+I solve problems in the Billing Insights domain.
+I've previously worked in functional domains like ERP and Advertising.

-My research interests include statistical learning and its applications to Natural Language Processing, and my research is supervised by [Dr. Olga Vechtomova](http://ov-research.uwaterloo.ca/).
+My research interests include statistical learning and its applications to Natural Language Processing, and my graduate research was supervised by [Dr. Olga Vechtomova](http://ov-research.uwaterloo.ca/).

 ## Publications and Technical Reports